-Pick praft icon located on Mold tab.
+Pick Praft icon located on Mold tab.

 Draft Analysis dialog box will appear.
-As the Surface collector is active so select pick the reference part in the graphics window.
+As the Surface collector is active so pick the reference part in the model tree.

 You can specify a surface, quilt or complete part to perform the draft check.